 The vote followed a presentation by James Andrews, the city engineer with ARKK.
 The presentation clearly showed that ADA minimum width for sidewalks starts at 3 feet and that 4-foot sidewalks have been the standard in Bellaire for many years when installed as part of a street construction project.
 Driveways can serve as passing spaces.

-NOTE: If one chose to view the video of the City Council meeting back on February 20, 2017, at about 49-50 minutes into the meeting one would hear Council member Pollard ask Paul Hofmann, the City Manager, about 5 foot sidewalks and the City Manager clearly states that both he and the City engineer, James Andrews, favor a 5 foot standard for sidewalks.
+NOTE: If one chose to view the video of the City Council meeting back on February 20, 2017, at about 49-50 minutes into the meeting one would hear Council member Pollard ask Paul Hofmann, the City Manager, about 5 foot sidewalks and the City Manager clearly states that both he and the City engineer, James Andrews, favor a 5 foot standard for sidewalks, “think it’s the right thing to do”.

 Petitions May Be Honored